ssenmosip/mosip-temp-documentation/MOSIP-Functional-Requirement-Specifications.md

 Log out from the pre-registration system
 ## 2. Language Data Manager
 ### 2.1 Translation
-Translation of the language as per the pre-configured primary and secondary language of a country
+Translation of the language as per the pre-configured primary and secondary language for a country
 ### 2.2 Transliteration
 Transliteration of the language as per the pre-configured secondary language for a country
 ## 3. Pre-Registration Sync